 - Tack Cloth

-First you need a before picture, right?
+First, you want to see a before picture, right?
 These are how long and straight my stairs are!
-I definitely will need a baby gate for the bottom and top of these stairs.
+I definitely will need a baby gate at the bottom and top of these stairs.
 Please note that I am sharing how we made the bottom baby gate in this blog post.
 The top one is still in the works (but coming soon don’t worry 🙂 but we will have to tweak it ever so slightly because the top does not have a post, but it does have a wall.
 It will be basically built the same, just a few tweaks.

-So we had our plan in place and off to the store we went to purchase all of our supplies.
-When we got home we began work on our project!
+We had our plan in place and off to the store we went to purchase all of our supplies.
+When we got home we began work on our DIY baby gate!

 We began by cutting (4) 1″x2″ boards to about 28″ long.
 These boards will become our posts on either side of the baby gate.
 One set of boards we cut with a flat bottom and the other we cut at an angle to match the angle of the molding on our stairs because that set would sit on top of it.

 We used Elmer’s Wood Glue Max and stuck the two boards together so we had an approximately 2″ x 2″ square post.
 We did this for both sets of boards so that we ended up with 2 posts total.

 We used our Nail Gun to add a couple brad nails to hold the post boards together as well.
 Then we set these (2) posts aside.

 Next, we used a compound miter saw to cut the 6″ car siding boards and the 1″x2″ boards for the frame.
 The overall height of the DIY baby gate is 28″, so we cut the car siding boards to 25″ lengths (we needed (7) 25″ lengths of 6″ car siding boards total).
 One of the car siding boards we ripped down the middle (so we had a partial piece of car siding on either end of the baby gate) and another one we cut along the tongue directly in the center of all of the boards so that we could turn this into a folding baby gate.